makannew/auto-scroll-container/README.md

 - Partially visible element came into view after focus
 - Focused element will remain in view after resize
 - On mobile device focus element remain in view after keyboard pop up
+- Void space added in top and bottom of content

 ## License